 The first thing on our list was choosing a bed.
 We knew seeing how a bed would fit into the space would ultimately help us with planning for the rest of the room.
 So that was step one.
 My husband and I also knew because of the size of the space we needed to do bunk beds (we chose to renovate the spare room next to our own room, so that we could be as close as possible to our youngest for the transition, but the closest room to ours is also our smallest room in size).
 Of course, our four-year-old did not have any complaints when we introduced the bunk bed concept.
 In fact, he couldn’t wait.

 Room & Board has some of the most beautiful textiles and pillows for home that we’ve ever had.
 We have some of their oversized throw pillows for our living room and we love them so much.
 Getting some of their bedding and extra pillows for the boy’s space was something we definitely wanted to do, and right away we found these Ascent Blankets in Cobalt and Oatmeal.
 The blue is such a unique shade; not baby-ish at all.
 Instead, it is modern, fun, and versatile.
-We ordered these blankets before we even ordered the bed, and they became the center of the design and color palette for the space.
+We ordered these blankets before we even ordered the bed.
+They became the center of the design and color palette for the space.

 *Additional room details at the end of this post.